korbinian90/ROMEO/README.md

 ### v3.1
 - quality map output is corrupted.
 Fixed in v3.1.1
 ### MacOS
-To run romeo, multiple files have to be flagged as save to execute.
+To run romeo executables on MacOS, multiple files have to be flagged as save to execute.
 Additionally, the executable might only run on specific OS versions.
-You can try the [newest](https://github.com/korbinian90/ROMEO/releases/tag/v3.2.7) MacOS executable, [v3.2.2](https://github.com/korbinian90/ROMEO/releases/tag/v3.2.2) and [v3.1](https://github.com/korbinian90/ROMEO/releases/tag/v3.1).
+You can try the [newest](https://github.com/korbinian90/CompileMRI.jl/releases) MacOS executable, [v3.2.2](https://github.com/korbinian90/ROMEO/releases/tag/v3.2.2) and [v3.1](https://github.com/korbinian90/ROMEO/releases/tag/v3.1).
 This problem is still unsolved and no clear way how to improve the compatibility

 ## Feedback
 Feature requests and bug reports are welcome!